-Most positions of employment are situated in the Montreal area; however, students who do not speak French must be prepared to work in other parts of Canada.
-Students can increase the diversity of employment options by applying to jobs across the country and international placements are also a possibility.
+Many positions of employment are situated in the Montreal area; however, students who do not speak French should be prepared to work in other parts of Canada.
+Students can increase the diversity of employment options by applying to jobs across the country.
+International placements are also a possibility.